 \subsection{Discussions}

-\paragraph{The importance of composition.} Fueled by the strong reasoning capabilities of LLMs, our approach serves as an effective composer that can reconcile motion content and style texts in a conflict-free manner.
-Resolving such conflicts is crucial for stylized motion generation, as content and style often impose contradictory constraints on specific body parts.
-Fig.~\ref{fig:conflict_resolving} illustrates a representative example: the motion content "throw" suggests that one arm should stay close to the body, whereas the motion style "Aeroplane" requires both arms to be lifted and extended outward.
-Our method successfully resolves this conflict by selectively borrowing one arm configuration from each source—resulting in a composed motion where one arm performs the throwing action, while the other adopts the aeroplane pose.
-In contrast, SMooDi, which takes the style motion (rather than style text) as input, fails to produce a motion that coherently reflects both the content and the style.
+\paragraph{The importance of composition.} Fueled by the reasoning capabilities of LLMs, our approach acts as an effective composer that reconciles motion content and style texts in a conflict-free manner, which is critical when the two impose contradictory constraints on specific body parts.
+Fig.~\ref{fig:conflict_resolving} shows a representative example: the motion content ``throw'' requires one arm to stay close to the body, while the ``Aeroplane'' style demands both arms be lifted and extended outward.
+Our method resolves this conflict by selectively borrowing one arm configuration from each source, producing a composed motion where one arm performs the throwing action and the other adopts the aeroplane pose.
+In contrast, SMooDi, which takes style motion rather than style text as input, fails to coherently satisfy both content and style.

-\rev{ \paragraph{Style and body-part alignment capability} To assess whether LLMs can understand the relationship between styles and the body parts they affect, we conducted a quantitative evaluation on the 100STYLE dataset.
-Specifically, we prompted GPT to predict the most relevant body parts for each style using only its global style name and description, and compared its predictions to human-annotated body-part labels.
-Our results demonstrate that the LLM achieves a micro-F1 score of $0.72$, indicating strong alignment with the ground truth.
-These results support our claim that LLMs can effectively reason about style–part alignment in a structured motion control setting.

-\paragraph{Exploring the scope of generalization to new styles.} Although our approach leverages the reasoning capabilities of LLMs to better handle new styles, its generalization remains constrained by the representational capacity of the body-part VQ-VAE itself. }
+\paragraph{Why do we not use FID for evaluating content preservation?} FID measures the overall distributional similarity between generated and real motion samples in a latent feature space.
+While it is useful for assessing global motion realism, it is agnostic to the input conditioning.
+In our setting, stylized motions are generated based on explicit content and style inputs.
+The style component intentionally alters the motion distribution, which causes the FID to increase, even when the content is faithfully preserved.
+As a result, a high FID is ambiguous: it is difficult to determine whether it reflects successful style modulation over preserved content or a failure to express both content and style correctly.
+Therefore, FID cannot reliably reflect whether the generated motion matches the intended content.